Discover Oregon

 Southern Oregon: With five AVAs, Umpqua Valley, Red Hills Douglas County, Rogue Valley, Applegate Valley, and the new Elkton – in addition to the Southern Oregon AVA, and more than 65 wineries, Southern Oregon is one of the world’s most diverse wine growing regions.
 Cooler areas produce Pinot Noir, Pinot Gris, Sauvignon Blanc and more.
 The warmer, arid regions ripen Cabernet Sauvignon, Tempranillo, Syrah and others.

-With 900+ wineries, Oregon wine country has a lot to sip.
+With 900+ wineries, Oregon wine country has plenty to sip in.

 Argyle